 Chkdsk File Fragments – these are little bits of files left over from errors.
 With the right technical know-how, you might be able to reconstruct them and rescue the information they contain (which may or may not be information you are interested in having).
 If you’re not planning on any reconstruction works, they’re of no use.

 DNS Cache – this is where IP addresses are temporarily stored so that your DNS server can retrieve them more quickly when it goes to look up a website.

 You might have noticed that the Advanced options in CCleaner are grayed out.
 That’s just to dissuade you from getting in too deep – try clicking and you’ll see that you can actually select them.
 But hold it right there!
-Just because you can doesn’t mean you should – if you needed advice on the non-Advanced options above, you should really think twice before diving in to CCleaner’s more technical side!
-If you’re feeling expert, however, stay tuned – next week, we’ll take a look at those grayed-out options so you will know exactly what you’re getting into.
+Just because you can doesn’t mean you should – if you needed advice on the non-Advanced options above, you should really think twice before diving into CCleaner’s more technical side.